Accounts payable process: steps, workflow and tips

 4. Recording the amount owed

-Recording invoices creates your payment schedule and accounting records.
-Take these steps:
+Recording invoices creates your payment schedule and keeps your accounting records accurate.
+Follow these steps:

-- Log payment details: Record amount owed and due date in your system.
+- Log payment details: Record the amount owed and due date in your system.

-- Enter accounting records: Use either accrual accounting (recording expenses when you receive the invoice) or cash accounting (recording expenses when you make the payment) for your records.
+- Enter accounting records: Use accrual accounting or cash accounting based on your business method.

-- Capture value added tax (VAT) information: Note reclaimable VAT for tax returns.
+- Capture VAT information: Note reclaimable VAT for your tax returns.

-- Store digital copies: Scan paper invoices for audit-ready records.
+- Store digital copies: Scan paper invoices to create audit-ready records.

 5. Scheduling payment

-Check cash availability: Ensure you have funds available on the due date.
+- Check cash availability: Confirm you have funds available on the due date.

-Evaluate early payment discounts: Weigh discount savings against cash flow needs.
+- Evaluate early payment discounts: Weigh discount savings against your cash flow needs.

-Use forecasting tools to see how upcoming payments affect your cash flow:
+- Use forecasting tools: See how upcoming payments affect your bank balance.

-- With software:Automated cash flow projections show how each payment affects your bank balance
+- With software:Automated cash flow projections show how each payment affects your balance

 - Without software: Use the free Xero cash flow forecasting template

-- Contact suppliers early: Negotiate extended terms or payment plans.
+- Contact suppliers promptly: Negotiate extended terms or payment plans before the due date.

-- Get professional help: If you use more credit, talk to an accountant about refinancing options, including government-backed initiatives such as the Growth Guarantee Scheme.
+- Seek professional advice: Talk to an accountant about refinancing options, including government-backed lending programmes.

 6. Executing payment

-- Software reminders: Use accounting software alerts for due dates
+- Software reminders: Use accounting software alerts to flag upcoming due dates.

 7. Recording payment

-Payment recording finalises your accounts payable cycle.
+Recording payment finalises your accounts payable cycle and keeps your books accurate.
 Complete these steps:

-- For cash accounting: Enter the expense into your ledger when payment clears.
+- Enter the expense: For cash accounting, record the expense in your ledger when payment clears.

-- Update accounts payable (AP) records: Move paid invoices out of accounts payable to completed transactions.
+- Update accounts payable records: Move paid invoices from accounts payable to completed transactions.

-- Confirm completion: Verify the supplier relationship remains in good standing.
+- Confirm completion: Check that the supplier relationship remains in good standing.

 How to automate accounts payable

-- Invoice processing: Automatically reads emailed bills and extracts key data
+- Invoice processing: Reads emailed bills automatically and extracts key data

-- Cash flow forecasting: Shows projected balances before and after payments
+- Cash flow forecasting: Shows how upcoming payments affect your bank balance

-Here are answers to some common questions about managing accounts payable.
+Here are answers to common questions about managing accounts payable.

-How long should the accounts payable process take?
+How long should I keep accounts payable records?

 Disclaimer